-115 Easy Rewards for Kids (Motivation That WORKS Without Candy!)
+115 Easy Rewards for Kids (Motivation Without the Candy)

-But then, I decided to try rewards for kids.
-I told him if he touched the ball five times during a game he could choose a coupon.
+But then, I tried rewards for kids.
+I told him if he touched the ball five times he could choose a coupon.

 Can you guess what happened next?